EBI-predocs/R_optimization_tutorial/README.md

 ./nmfconsensus.R
 ```

 You will realize that it throws an error.
 Try to spot and correct it.
+You can get
+get a quick overview of the context with `traceback()`.

 **Using the debugger**

 If there is an error you can not spot right away, it makes sense to run your code
 through the debugger.
 You can debug a function by calling `debug()` on it.
 In our
-case, you will want to call `debug(nmfconsensus)` It will show the chunk of code
+case, you will want to call `debug(nmfconsensus)` and then the function again.
+It
-that is about to be executed.
-You can type in the following commands:
+will show the chunk of code that is about to be executed.
+Within the debugger, you
+can type in the following commands:

  * **&lt;Enter&gt; or n:** execute the next single statement
  * **c:** execute the next block